Monument Resource Center

 Markets recover, but we can never recover our time.
 As a result, time can become a punishing force, penalizing investors who have less of it to leverage.
 For example, let’s say you save $2,000 per month starting 30 years before retirement versus saving $2,000 per month starting 20 years before retirement.
 When you finally reach retirement age, you’d end up with $800k more in the bank by actively saving for those 10 extra years (assuming $0 starting value, a 5% interest rate, and compounding annually).

-This underscores the importance of having a long-term financial plan.
+This underscores the importance of having a long-term wealth plan.
 Time seems to move quickly in a downturn, and without a plan, you’ll be left scrambling and tempted to respond hastily.
 By investing early and thoughtfully with a longer timeline, you’ll be able to take comfort in your long-term resilience to fluctuations, allowing you to ignore the turbulence of the market when they inevitably happen.

 Because Growing Your Value is the Ultimate Goal